Janet Melville-Wiseman

 • 'Breaking the Silence about Institutional Child Abuse in the Buddhist Monastery in Sri Lanka'.
 Researcher(s): Mr Namal Rathnayake Mudiyanselage.
 Supervisor(s): Dr Bob Cecil, Professor Janet Melville-Wiseman.
 [Postgraduate Research Project]

 • A REALIST EVALUATION OF THE LEARNING AND PRACTICE DEVELOPMENT STRATEGIES IN A CLINICAL LEADERSHIP PROGRAMME (CLP) TO IDENTIFY WHAT WORKS, IN WHAT CONTEXT AND FOR WHOM, TO IMPACT ON EFFECTIVE WORKPLACE CULTURES AND PERSON-CENTRED CLINICAL LEADERSHIP.
 Researcher(s): Mrs Helen Stanley.
-Supervisor(s): Professor Kim Manley, Dr Janet Melville-Wiseman.
+Supervisor(s): Professor Kim Manley, Professor Janet Melville-Wiseman.
 [Postgraduate Research Project]

 I am Chair of the Joint Universities Social Work Association (formerly the Joint University Council Social Work Education Committee).
 It is a Charitable Incorporated Organisation and Learned Society that represents universities that deliver social work education and research.
 We advise government and our regulatory body on social work practice, education and research, and make nominations for representation on the Research Excellence Framework (REF) panel for Social Work and Social Policy.
 We also run the largest annual social work education and research conference in the UK and are represented on International Fora through the International Federation of Social Workers (IFSW) and the European Association of Schools of Social Work (EASSW). https://www.kingston.ac.uk/events/item/4227/26-jun-2024-joint-universities-social-work-association-conference-2024/